Dimpho-Molepo/-DIMMOL405_BCL2401_GroupA_Dimpho-Molepo_DJS09/README.md

 - We touched on interfaces and file organisation to abstract some of the code logic

 ### Challenges and Reflections
-I can't really say that the project was difficult because we were coding along and not creating anything from scratch.
-The project's aim was to get our hands dirty with learning TypeScript and it was definetely achieved becease we now have a firm grasp of what type is and what and when we can use it for.
+I can't say that the project was difficult because we were coding along and not creating anything from scratch.
+The project aimed to get our hands dirty with learning TypeScript and it was achieved because we now have a firm grasp of what type is and when we can use it.
+The major challenge I faced in this project was compiling my code, I installed node modules and Webpack packages but I needed help to get it to work.
+The solution to this dilemma was to run  the command `npm run build` to compile the TypeScript into JavaScript and open it using LiveServe instead of running the command `npm run serve `

 ## Author
 Dimpho Molepo